syk-yaman/plantemoji/README.md

  - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)
  - [Grafana](https://grafana.com/)
  - [Docker Compose](https://docs.docker.com/compose/)

- All the software applications are packed into one [Docker image](/Server/docker-compose.yml).
+ All the software applications are packed into one [Docker image](/Server/docker-compose.yml) that you can use easily.

 Tools:
- - [Image2Lcd](https://www.waveshare.com/wiki/File:Image2Lcd.7z): converts BMP images to byte arrays stored in MCUs to be displayed on the LCD screen (please follow [these settings](/Docs/Image2LCD%20app%20settings.jpg).
+ - [Image2Lcd](https://www.waveshare.com/wiki/File:Image2Lcd.7z): converts BMP images to byte arrays stored in MCUs to be displayed on the LCD screen (please follow [these settings](/Docs/Image2LCD%20app%20settings.jpg)).

 ### Hardware schematic

 ![Hardware schematic](/Docs/schematic.png)

 ### Work highlights
- - Sensors are connected to Arduino now due to the availibility of many ADC ports compared to HUZZAH.
+ - Sensors are connected to Arduino now due to the availability of many ADC ports compared to HUZZAH.
- - LCD screen driver was ported from Arduino to work on HUZZAH, the latter has more memory and capability to drive screens compared to Arduino.
+ - The LCD screen driver was ported from Arduino to work on HUZZAH, the latter has more memory and capability to drive screens compared to Arduino.
- - New MQTT topics added: `moistureCapacitive` and `mood`.
+ - New MQTT topics added: `moistureCapacitive` for the capacitive sensor and `mood` which is derived from sensor data according to plant profile.
- - Redo RaspberryPi setup on
+ - [Plant profile](/Code/Huzzah/PlantProfile.h): a file containing the suitable living environment parameters for the desired plant to be monitored.

 ## Results discusion

 ## Future work